 Parents are asked to please avoid bus loading zones at the schools during the times when buses are loading or unloading students.
-If you need to pickup students in the afternoons, please wait until the buses have left the campus.
+If you need to pick up students in the afternoons, please wait until the buses have left the campus.

-NOTE: While every effort to ensure that all information is updated prior to printing, please visit our website at www.hallco.org for the most current version available.
+NOTE: While every effort is made to ensure that all information is updated prior to printing, please visit our website at www.hallco.org for the most current version of the Code of Conduct available.